-Set AR pillars to encompass the structure to be scanned.
-These pillars define the lateral bounds for the Visual Geofence.
-It will also define the lateral area of your model in the Edge Model Viewer.
+Set Augmented Reality (AR) pillars to encompass the structure to be scanned.
+These pillars define the lateral bounds for the Visual Geofence and the lateral area of your model in the Edge Model Viewer.

 A minimum of three pillars must be set to create a 3D volume.